-After analyzing all responses, you get the idea what people liked and disliked about each of options.
-In this case, option B is a clear winner because the product packaging indicates how much masks you’ll get, provides enough visual information so customer know exactly what they get.
+After analyzing all responses, you get the idea of what people liked and disliked about each of the options.
+In this case, option B is a clear winner because the product packaging indicates how many masks you’ll get, provides enough visual information so customers know exactly what they get.

 Interestingly, PickFu polls reveals even tiny details that you would never think of, i.e. a lot of people like Option A just because the mask looks less wrinkled and smooth.
 So the thing is – when launching a product, you need to carefully analyze the results and incorporate feedback from all of the options by picking the most important details.

 Having this in mind, we see from this poll that people definitely want to see product packaging, the image of the exact product must be clear and smooth so you don’t end up with the final result as in option C.

 The other example shows how much the color of the packaging can determine which product people would choose.
 From the first sight, the packaging of both of these vitamin bottles doesn’t seem to be so different, however, people find option B more clear and high-quality:

 As you can see, by running a poll, you can actually get insights on product the overall product design which is very important since it’s the first that gets potential customers’ attention.